Legal

 - be honest and based on actual engagement with the Tutor;

-- solicited off-platform with any inducement attached (a discount, a free lesson, or anything else of value);
+- solicited with any inducement attached (a payment, a discount, a free lesson, or anything else of value), whether on or off the platform;

 - traded between Tutors or between Tutor and Student in coordinated fashion;